[[updated December 8, 2016]]

 - Submit tweets for approval before publishing

-- Identify our most important Followers
+- Identify your most important followers

 - Make sure all the mentions and DMs are replied to

-- Schedule our tweets
+- Schedule tweets efficiently

-- Gain actionable analytics
+- Gain actionable analytics to improve results

-1. Track tweets containing ALL of our important keywords
+1. Track tweets containing important keywords

 A key edge Twitter holds over all other social media platforms is the ability to listen to what people are saying and monitor those conversations.

-- We’re losing customers who have unresolved complaints
+- lose customers who have unresolved complaints

 To set up an alert using Agorapulse: